-2. Bonds and gilts – with a bond, the money you invest is given as a loan to a company or the government.
+2. Bonds and gilts - with a bond, the money you invest is given as a loan to a company or, with a gilt, to the government.
 As a lender, you are paid interest on the loan amount, and as such, bonds are more suitable if you require a regular income, rather than long-term capital growth.
 The main risk associated with bonds is that the company may not be able to pay back their loan.
+Bonds are credit rated with higher risk bonds (junk bonds) paying higher interest rates.
 Bonds where the money is lent to the government (known as gilts) are considered to be safer and therefore generally pay a lower rate of interest.
 Find out more about bonds and gilts.

-4. Cash – cash is an asset class, but is used for savings with a bank or building society rather than being an actual investment itself.
+4. Cash - cash is an asset class.
+Cash is used for savings with a bank or building society, either readily accessible or locked in for longer periods.

 You can also put a tax wrapper around certain investments without having to pay any Income Tax or Capital Gains Tax.
 The same is applicable for pensions, and you are able to claim tax relief on the pension contributions going into the policy.
 Find out more about investment and tax.

-Risk is an inherent part of investing money, and it is important to remember that risk and reward are interconnected – the greater the risk you take with your money, the bigger the potential reward and conversely, the safer the investment, the lower the return is likely to be.
+Risk is an inherent part of investing money, and it's important to remember that risk and reward are interconnected.
+The greater the risk you take with your money, the bigger the potential reward and, conversely, the safer the investment, the lower the return is likely to be.

 Investments and the investors they are aimed at are typically split into three categories of risk: